LIQUOR AND BEER LICENSES

 ALCOHOL TASTING PERMIT

-An Alcohol Tastings Permit allows a retail liquor store or a liquor-licensed drugstore to conduct sample tastings of alcoholic beverages within their establishment.
+An Alcohol Tasting Permit allows a retail liquor store, a liquor-licensed drugstore, or a fermented malt beverage and wine licensee to conduct sample tastings of alcoholic beverages within their establishment for one year.

 Once a Tasting Permit has been approved and issued, the applicant shall give at least twenty-four-hour notice of any deviations in the tastings schedule as set forth in the application to the Broomfield Police Department by emailing bgoodwin@broomfield.org or calling 303-438-6454.